sam3d/changelog/README.md

 [![NPM](https://nodei.co/npm/changelogapp.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/changelogapp/)

 ## Installation
-Currently this project can only be used as a command line application.
-An API will be available soon that gives access to _changelog_ functions as an npm module.
+This project can be used as both a command line application and as a module.
+A simple API is currently available that gives access to _changelog_ functions as an npm module.
 To install as a command line application run the following:

 ```console
 $ npm install changelogapp -g